2ndSightLab/ai-cfn/README.md

 https://medium.com/cloud-security/automating-cybersecurity-metrics-890dfabb6198

-I've found some resources along the way that I didn't know existed (why are they not more widely published?) and I think they will help dramatically speed up the process.
-Plus I've got some new and improved ideas about naming conventions, shared functions, etc.

 IN PROGRESS

 Try out what I have so far in CloudShell - the goal is to deploy any resource.